eclipsesource/tabris-js-docs/docs/3.0/ui.md

 ---
 # UI Architecture

 The UI of a Tabris.js app consists of platform-native elements that can be controlled by a cross-platform JavaScript API.
-Within the framework these elements are implemented in native code and provide a user experience that "feels like home" on each OS.
+Within the framework these elements are implemented in native code and provide a user experience that feels familiar on each OS.

 ## Type Hierarchy